Costa Mwansa

 Costa Mwansa (born 31 July 1983) is a Zambian journalist and owner of Diamond Television.
 He won the Charles Mando Award for Best Interview show in the 2015 MISA Zambia awards.

 Biography and career

 Costa was born in Kalulushi in the early 1980s and began his career at Muvi TV as a presenter in 2007.
-He went on present the assignment program interviewing politicians including Michael Sata and Hakainde Hichilema, Rupiah Banda, Edgar Lungu, Kenneth Kaunda and made his name through the program.
+He went on present the assignment program interviewing politicians including Michael Sata and Hakainde Hichilema, Rupiah Banda, Edgar Lungu, and Kenneth Kaunda and made his name through the program.